Olivetti typewriters: ETV 2700 (1988)

 The ETV 2700 is the low cost successor of ETV 260, based on the ET 2000 series printer mechanics.
-The machine is fully integrated, NEC V40 based PC with electronics to control the printer is on one small footprint mainboard.
+The machine is a fully integrated, NEC V40-based PC, with the electronics to control the printer on one small footprint mainboard.
 Even the keyboard is directly attached to the machine.
 The system runs MS-DOS and the SWP word processor software which is document compatible to ETV 260 / 3000 SWP.
 The external black and white CGA compatible can be installed on a pivotable arm.
-As mass storage there could be one 720 kB MS-DOS compatibl3 floppy drive, or two of them, or one of them plus 20 MB XTA interface based harddisk.
+As mass storage there could be one 720 kB MS-DOS compatible floppy drive, or two of them, or one of them plus 20 MB XTA interface based harddisk.

 ETV 2900 (1988)

 VM 2000 (1989)

 This is same like ETV 2900, the only difference is modified BIOS to prevent user to boot from standard MS-DOS diskettes.
 So always the VM 2000 own diskettes have to be used.
 This prevented the user to run other MS-DOS based applications on VM 2000.
 This is explained by employment laws in the difference of a typewriter- and a PC worker.